dongminlee94/meta-learning-for-everyone/README.md

-# Meta Reinforcement Learning (Meta-RL) Algorithms with PyTorch
+# Meta-Reinforcement Learning Algorithms with PyTorch